 When Can I Get Pregnant Again?

 After my son was born, I first thought I’d never want to go through the exhaustion of birth, newborns, and breastfeeding again!
 To my surprise, it wasn’t long before I started thinking back fondly to my pregnancy memories.
 I was ready to do it all again sooner than I ever imagined.

-You shouldn’t be too eager to jump back into the maternity clothes, though.
+You shouldn’t be too eager to jump back into maternity clothes, though.
 Experts recommend 18 months between pregnancies.
-The shorter the time between pregnancies, the higher the chances are for a premature birth and other problems.
+The shorter the time between pregnancies, the higher the chances are for premature birth and other problems.

 Basically, you haven’t given your body adequate time to return to normal.
 Pregnancies too close together will create more potential risks and stress on your body.